khodr-coder/fullscan/README.md

 # fullscan
+This was a final project for a Class I was taking back at university.
+This is a simple SPA that is designed using express and bootstrap.

 code for fullscanhomeinspections.com

 How to set up local dev environment to get files locally on any machine and add / make changes